-Rickettsia or Q Fever was discovered in Australia in 1935 by two Brisbane doctors whilst comparing notes.
-Brisbane doctors were treating many Abattoir workers who were suffering from a combination of a prolonged flu attack, combined with symptoms similar to that of typhoid.
-Because the nature of the illness was similar to an epidemic, research was handed over to the Queensland Health Department.
+In 1935 Rickettsia was discovered in Australia after two Brisbane doctors compared notes.
+These doctors found they both treating Abattoir workers who suffering from prolonged flu.
+They noticed a combined with symptoms similar to typhoid.
+As a result, this research was handed over to the Queensland Health Department.

-After results of the bacterium and its antibodies were published, the organism began to show up all over the world.
-This lead to explain mystifying epidemics in Europe during World War II when thousands of troops on both sides were struck down with an unexplained disease, particularly in Greece and Italy.1 Some 1,600 soldiers who were returning from Italy to the United States were infected by Q Fever from winds blowing at an airport.
+Consequently, when the findings of this bacterium and its antibodies were published, Rickettsia showed up all over the world, which explained mystifying epidemics in Europe during World War II when thousands of troops on both sides were struck down.
+It particularly affected soldiers who stationed in Greece and Italy.

-The most significant source of human infection are cattle, sheep and goats.
-Currently 400 to 600 human infections of Q fever are notified in Australia each year.
-Rickettsia or Q Fever is an acute illness with fever, chills, muscle pains and other occasional long term complications.
-Initial symptoms can reappear or may even persist.
-The micro-organism responsible “Coxiella Burnetti” (Rickettsia) is carried by ticks.
-It is then spread by infected livestock – cattle, sheep and goats and is transmitted to humans, by contact with animal faeces and urine, or by inhaling dust from infected premises.2 Q Fever or Rickettsia is a zoonosis type of disease.
+Consequently, the most significant source of human infection are cattle, sheep and goats.
+Some 400 to 600 human infections are notified in Australia each year.
+Rickettsia or is an acute illness with fever, chills, muscle pains and other occasional long term complications.
+Initial symptoms can reappear or even persist.
+It is spread by contact with animal faeces and urine, inhaling infected air, dust or water particles.

-Rickettsia can be contacted in urban areas as ticks are carried by a variety of warm-blooded animals and are carried into our back gardens mainly by bandicoots and spiny anteaters (Echidnas), even in suburban Melbourne.
-They can also be carried by kangaroos, wallabies, possums, koalas, dingos, rats, mice, ducks, magpies, chickens, reptiles, and even domesticated animals such as cats and dogs.1 Ticks can be found on humans.
+Rickettsia is spread in urban areas from ticks which are carried by warm-blooded animals such as bandicoots and spiny anteaters (Echidnas) carry this disease in suburban areas.
+It can also be carried by kangaroos, wallabies, possums, koalas, dingos, rats, mice, ducks, magpies, chickens, reptiles, and even domesticated animals such as cats and dogs.

-What are Ticks and how do they make us unwell?
+What are Ticks and why do they make us unwell?

-This is where the danger is as the female adult releases toxins via its saliva, which enters the host.
-The engorged female then drops to the ground and spends three weeks laying 2,500-3,000 eggs before dying.
-This whole process takes one year depending on temperature, humidity and moisture.1 Removal of ticks needs to be done with care as toxins will be released into the host if ticks can be squeezed.
-To remove ticks, use tweezers and carefully slide each side of the open blades over either side of the tick and gently lever it outwards without squeezing it.5 Ticks have long barbs which need to be extracted carefully.
+As a result, this is where the danger lies, as the female adult releases toxins via its saliva, which enters the host.
+The engorged female then drops to the ground and spends three weeks laying 2,500 to 3,000 eggs before dying.
+This whole process takes one year depending on temperature, humidity and moisture.

 How do we come in contact with Rickettsia or Q Fever Micro-organism?

 Cattle excrete the micro-organism in their milk and faeces.
-Humans become infected usually by inhaling dust that is contaminated by infected animal material; and sometimes from drinking infected milk, as the Rickettsia are somewhat resistant to most methods of pasteurisation.7 The high-temperature short-time method of pasteurisation is the only way to destroy the micro-organisms in milk.
+Breathing in contaminated dust and water particles are the most common ways infection occurs.
+Drinking infected milk can spread Rickettsia, as it is resistant to most methods of pasteurisation.
+Only the high-temperature short-time method of pasteurisation is the only way to destroy the micro-organisms in milk.

 What are the Symptoms of Rickettsia or Q Fever?

-Early signs of Q Fever include severe headaches, high fever, chills, muscle pain and general malaise.1 After an incubation period from two days up to four weeks; symptoms suddenly appear including fever, prostration, cough, and muscle and chest pain.
-X-rays can show inflammation of the lung and occasionally the heart can be affected, although this can take several months.6 Others symptoms include dry non-productive cough, pleurisy, anorexia, nausea, vomiting and diarrhea.
+Early signs of Q Fever include severe headaches, high fever, chills, muscle pain and general malaise.
+After an incubation period from two days up to four weeks; symptoms suddenly appear including fever, prostration, cough, and muscle and chest pain.
+Others symptoms may include dry non-productive cough, pleurisy, anorexia, nausea, vomiting and diarrhea.